-• Students will receive a "W" on their report cards for courses dropped after the school year begins.
-Drops that occur within twenty-five (25) school days of the first scheduled final will be reflected on the transcript as a "WF" and will be counted as an "F" (0 grade points) in the GPA.

-- Students who request a drop at semester will receive their first semester grades, and a "W" on their transcripts for the second semester. - Students who request a drop after the second semester has begun will receive their first semester grades and a "WF" on their transcripts for the second semester.
-A "WF" will be counted as an "F" 0 grade points) in the GPA.
+- Students will receive a "W" on their report cards for courses dropped within two weeks of the first day of school.
+Drops that occur after the first two weeks of school ends will be reflected on the transcript as a "WF" and will be counted as an "F" (0 grade points) in the GPA. - Students who request a drop at semester will receive their first semester grades, and a "WF" on their transcripts for the second semester. - Students who request a drop after the second semester has begun will receive their first semester grades and a "WF" on their transcripts for the second semester.
+A "WF" will be counted as an "F" (0 grade points) in the GPA.